 • Trademarks – Legal protection offered to a unique business logo, sign, or product that helps differentiate you from your competitors.

-Trade Secrets are more common when innovation is occurring so quickly that it is cost-effective to keep your “secrets” in-house and confidential.
+Trade Secrets are more common when innovation occurs so quickly that keeping your “secrets” in-house and confidential is cost-effective.
 Think of software and applications (apps).
-Likewise, Trade Secrets are useful for ideas that have long-term utility.
+Likewise, Trade Secrets are helpful for ideas that have long-term utility.
 For example, WD-40 and Coca-Cola were never patented because the publicized information would have destroyed their value when the patent expired.
-Bear in mind, while trade secrets don’t require the same effort to obtain that patents do, a person or company possessing a trade secret must still have the organizational support, which can be costly, to maintain the secret properly.
+Bear in mind that while trade secrets don’t require the same effort to obtain that patents do, a person or company possessing a trade secret must still have organizational support, which can be costly, to maintain the secret properly.

-Defensive patents are those patents intended to protect the holder from litigation and not necessarily to generate revenue.
-Similarly, it may be appropriate to use Defensive Publications that are simply publications available to the public to keep others from patenting the idea.
-This method works on the idea that any publication of an invention prior to filing for the invention can prevent a later patent application from being granted.
-It is possible to file an application with the USPTO solely with the intention to prevent later inventors from patenting the concept.
+Defensive patents are intended to protect the holder from litigation and not necessarily generate revenue.
+Similarly, using Defensive Publications, simply publications available to the public, may be appropriate to keep others from patenting the idea.
+This method works on the idea that any publication of an invention before filing for the invention can prevent a later patent application from being granted.
+It is possible to apply with the USPTO solely with the intention of preventing later inventors from patenting the concept.
 Any publication can work as prior art.

 The USPTO grants the following types of patents: